-We have audited the accompanying financial statements of the governmental activities and each major fund of the Township of East Brunswick Fire District No. 1 (the "District") as of and for the year ended which collectively comprise the Fire District's basic financial statements as listed in the table of contents December 31, 2011.
-These financial statements are the responsibility of the District's management.
-Our responsibility is to express an opinion on these financial statements based on our audit.
+We have audited the accompanying financial statements of the governmental activities and each major fund of the Township of East Brunswick Fire District No. 1 (the "District") as of and for the year ended which collectively comprise the Fire District's basic financial statements as listed in the table of contents December 31, 2012.